krc31182/supervised-learning-challenge/README.md

 # Prediction

-## My initial thoughts are that the logistic regression model will perform better simply because the outcome is binary.
+## My initial thought and predictin is that the logistic regression model will perform better simply because the outcome is binary.